sayak-chak/Sleepify/README.md

 # Sleepify

-An app to play (multiple) sleep music and set alarm
+An app to play (multiple) sleep music and set smart alarms.
+Also has a sleep tracker.